dat3Cph/material/docs/toolbox/deployment_pipeline/full_pipeline.md

 A reverse proxy accepts a request from a client, forwards it to a server that can fulfill it, and returns the server’s response to the client.

 ![Reverse Proxy](./images/reverseproxy.webp)

+## Getting Started

+Continue with [Actions and Docker Hub tutorial](./actions_dockerhub.md) tutorial first.
+It will take you through the steps of setting up a GitHub Actions workflow to build and push a Docker image to Docker Hub (step 1-7)